 People between the ages of 16 and 34 are the least likely to wear seat belts, while both younger and older drivers of all ages are more careful in this regard.
 Seat belt usage also varies by the type of car a person sits in and the type of road they travel.
 With a usage rate of only 81.7 percent, pickup truck drivers and their passengers were far less likely to wear seat belts than occupants of vans (92.2%), cars (91.8%) or SUVs (91.4%).
 Local roads saw fewer people following the seat belt law, while people were more likely to comply with the law on interstates.

 Florida enacted its first safety belt law in 1986, and even then motorists could only be cited for not wearing seat belts if a law enforcement officer pulled them over for another violation.
 It was not until 23 years later, in 2009, that Florida made it possible for state and local police to stop and cite drivers solely for not wearing a seat belt.
 Today, officers are actively on the lookout for those violating the state’s safety belt law.

 Being cited for a seat belt violation may have a negative effect on your car insurance premium.
 But even more costly, not wearing a seat belt can mean the difference between life and death in an accident.

 From Largey Law’s offices in Clermont, Inverness and Tavares, we represent individuals who are injured in motor vehicle accidents and we help drivers to fight traffic violations of all kinds.
-If you are in need of a determined lawyer to take your case, call our office at 352-253-0456 or contact us online.
+If you are in need of a determined lawyer to take your case, contact us online.
 We offer a free initial consultation to new clients.